What is Considered Aggravated Domestic Violence in TN?

 Contact the Law Office of Joseph A. Fanduzz Today!

+When you are falsely charged with a crime, it is natural to feel alone and frustrated.
+At the Law Office of Joseph A. Fanduzz, our criminal defense lawyers believe you deserve the chance to tell your side of the story and obtain the best possible outcome for your situation.
 Your initial meeting with us provides an opportunity to discuss your circumstances in detail, during which we can clarify the best legal approaches available.
 Undertaking such a consultative session is invaluable in building a solid understanding of your situation and allows us to craft a truly personalized plan of action.

 During your initial consultation with our firm, we will discuss what happened and take action to avoid your being subject to any protective orders or other undue consequences.
 The sooner you call, the more time our Knoxville domestic violence attorney will have to prepare an effective legal strategy on your behalf.